-Legalism is a word used by religious writers to denote any system of belief that suggests a believer must obey God and his laws (e.g. the Ten Commandments) as a prerequisite to receiving his grace and salvation.
 Many Christians believe that Jesus, Paul and the rest of the New Testament teaches that God's laws were abolished (done away with) and that they are no longer valid for believers.
-Their version of obedience amounts to deciding for themselves what they 'feel' is the right or loving thing to do in a given situation.
+They reject what they feel is legalism and in its place ultimately decide for themselves what they 'feel' is the right or loving thing to do in a given situation.

-17. Then the dragon (representing Satan in the end time) was furious with the woman (the spiritual organism known as the church of God) and went to make war with (and to kill) the rest of her seed (true Christians), who keep the commandments . . .
-(Revelation 12)
+Then the dragon (representing Satan in the end time) was furious with the woman (the church of God) and went to make war with (and to kill) the rest of her seed (true Christians), who keep the commandments . . .
+(Revelation 12:17).

-Some churches and groups may reject most, if not all, of God's Commandments and replace them with THEIR OWN set of church sanctioned 'commandments' that must be followed (e.g. no card playing, dancing, drinking alcohol, etc.).
-They still may be considered by others, however, as being legalistic.
+Some churches and groups may reject most, if not all, of God's Commandments and replace them with their own set of church sanctioned 'commandments' that must be followed (e.g. no card playing, dancing, drinking alcohol, etc.).
+Others, however, still may consider them believing in legalism.